Arech/Arech.github.io/_posts/2024-08-17-reinterpret_cast-ub-and-a-pointer-casting-in-c++.md

 ### Scope of the Article

 By default we'll talk about C\++17 here, so for reference I'll post links to [the latest publicly available C++17 Standard draft (n4659)](https://timsong-cpp.github.io/cppwp/n4659).
-Newer language versions have some additional useful tools, but that's a different story that will not be touched here.
+Newer language versions have some additional useful tools, but that's a different story that will mostly not be touched here (there'll be some links at the end of the page though).
 What's important is that a correct solution in C++17 stays correct everywhere else and that all considerations below are mostly (maybe even fully) applicable to other language versions too, unless otherwise is specifically mentioned.

 Another thing to highlight: we're talking about passing objects of [trivially copyable types](https://timsong-cpp.github.io/cppwp/n4659/basic.types#9) here.
 In the simplest terms, these are scalar types and pure C-style structures composed of such types or other such structures.
 More complex types require more considerations that are way out of the scope of the article, but just note that probably the safest way to solve that is to pass around a serialized object representation, which is trivially copyable by definition.